Asexuality

 Asexual people form relationships in many ways.
 Some are romantic, some are deeply emotional, some are platonic but just as meaningful.
 Some include sex, some don’t.

-Honest communication is key, especially in relationships where partners have different needs or expectations around sex.
+Honest communication is key, especially in relationships where partners have different needs or expectations around sex which may result in less orthodox partnerships in some cases.
 Compatibility is not about matching perfectly, but about respecting each other’s limits and desires.

 Asexuality is not a phase, a problem to fix, or something caused by trauma, hormones, or lack of experience.
 It is a legitimate orientation and part of natural human diversity.